fawzi/dchem/index.markdown

 - add constraints to force a given alignement
 - block the exploration of systems where particles "fly away"
 - keep into account permutational symmetry.
+- can guarantee not to miss important pathways

 This is the first release of the program, there might still be bugs.